Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: Numerical results

 \subsubsection{Numerical results}

 The results are obtained using SDIRK$(3,4)$ with polynomial degree $k=3$ and time step $\Delta t = 4.7 \times 10^{-3}~[\rm{s}]$.
-A reference solution is computed using the 2D spectral element solver of the SEM3D package (a co-developed and optimized spectral element code, \url{https://github.com/sem3d/SEM}), which is restricted to quadrangular meshes.
-This solver relies on a second-order (primal) formulation in time, an explicit Newmark scheme for time integration, with a polynomial degree $k=4$ (using $5$ GLL nodes in each tensorization direction) and a time step $\Delta t = 0.61 \times 10^{-4}~[\rm{s}]$.
-In order to underline the significant reduction in dofs associated with static condensation in the case of an implicit time-stepping, these are reported in \hyperref[nb_ddls]{\Cref{nb_ddls}} for the different meshes considered before and after static condensation.
+A reference solution is computed using again the 2D spectral element solver of the SEM3D package.
+We use here a polynomial degree $k=4$ or $k=8$ (i.e., $5$ or $9$ GLL nodes in each direction, respectively) and a time step $\Delta t = 0.61 \times 10^{-4}~[\rm{s}]$.
+In order to underline the significant reduction in dofs associated with static condensation in the case of an implicit time-stepping, these are reported in in the first and second lines of \hyperref[nb_ddls]{\Cref{nb_ddls}} for the different meshes considered before and after static condensation of the cell dofs.
 The ratio of dofs reduction is about 75\% on all the meshes, a value that is consistent with the estimates in \hyperref[tab::DOFS]{\Cref{tab::DOFS}}.

 \hyperref[fig:snapshot]{\Cref{fig:snapshot}} displays the two-dimensional pressure field in the fluid subdomain and the Euclidian norm of the velocity field in the solid subdomain at the times $t \in \{0, 0.16, 0.6, 1\}~[\rm{s}]$.
 As expected, seismoacoustics coupling happens where the mountain is located (snapshot at $t = 0.16~[\rm{s}]$): The pressure wave mainly results from the direct transmission of the solid velocity pulse above the mountain, but is also related to inhomogeneous waves that are guided along the interface (lateral head waves).
-The seismic energy also penetrates the Eastern part of the sedimentary basin.
+The seismic energy also penetrates the right part of the sedimentary basin.
 This part of the energy is then trapped in the sedimentary basin (because of differences in impedances with the bedrock), goes back and forth and continuously couples with the atmosphere (snapshots at times $t \in \{0.6, 1\}~[\rm{s}]$).
-Long after its initial excitation, the basin still leaks energy into the atmosphere, as reported in \cite{AASSE_2018}.
+Long after its initial excitation, the basin still leaks energy into the atmosphere, as reported in \cite{AASSE_2018}. \ifHAL